rubenbalbastre/pinn-gravitational-waves/README.md

 There are two main experiments:

-- Case 1: Extreme Mass Ratio (EMR) systems.
-Both Schwarzschild and Kerr metrics are proposed resulting in two variants of the same execise.
+- **Case 1: Extreme Mass Ratio (EMR) systems**.
+Both **Schwarzschild** and **Kerr** metrics are proposed resulting in two variants of the same execise.
-- Case 2: non-EMR systems of equal masses and non-eccentric orbits.
+- **Case 2: non-EMR systems** of equal masses and non-eccentric orbits.

 Each block contains 2 Jupyter notebooks:
-- Train Notebook: it generates the train and test datasets, trains the PINN and saves the model weights.
+- **Training Notebook**: it generates the train and test datasets, trains the PINN and saves the model weights.
 It had the option to get some intermediate plots and saves a register of loss function for train and test data.
-- Explore Notebook: it loads the trained model weights and predicts waveforms.
+- **Exploration Notebook**: it loads the trained model weights and predicts waveforms.
 It also incorporates some basic plots

 Each block also includes one folder named */old/* which contains scripts of old experiments which nowdays don't work due to the repo refactor.
 In a further update, this will be eliminated or incoporated in the src/utils code.